wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 9\.
 Switch to the **Variations** tab.
 Make sure **Create variations from all attributes** option is selected and click **Go**.
 Then click **OK** on the confirmation message pop-up.

 10\.
-Now the two variations for your product are created, it's time to set up how they should be distinguished on your product page.
+You now have two variations for your product.
+Next, you'll set up how they should be distinguished on your product page.

 [![Variations](/images/variations.png)](/images/variations.png)

-Click each of the variation panels for each combination and enter price - 15$ for the larger poster and 10$ for the smaller one.
+Click each of the variation panels.
+For each combination enter price - $15 for the larger poster and $10 for the smaller one.

 [![Variation prices](/images/variationprices.png)](/images/variationprices.pn)

 11\.
 Click **Save changes** when you are finished.

 12\.
 Try to save the product now.
 Click **Publish** to publish the product.